fpdevil/rise_of_machines/LogisticRegression.md

 In practice, `AIC` is given higher priority than `Deviance` to evaluate a model fit.

-3. Confusion Matrix: This is the most critical metric commonly used in evaluating classification models.
+__3. Confusion Matrix__: This is the most critical metric commonly used in evaluating classification models.
 Apt to it's name, Confusion matrix is quite confusing.